 If you don’t have a treatment plan or think you need a revised one, talk to your doctor about what’s best for you and your needs.

-Pursed lip breathing can release trapped air in your lungs, improve ventilation, slow your breathing rate, provide general relaxation, and more.
+An exercise called pursed lip breathing can release trapped air in your lungs, improve ventilation, slow your breathing rate, provide general relaxation, and more.
 It’s helpful for more than just asthma symptoms and worth mastering.
 I’ve found this technique to be beneficial when I’m having trouble breathing.

 This is how it works: